SpoonLabs/astor/README.md

 Note that this project requires the use of **Java 1.7**; it does not build or does not run (on OS X 10.10.3) with Java 1.8.
 Please install a JDK 1.7 and configure Maven or your IDE to use it.
 Fill property jvm4testexecution in `src/main/resources/configuration.properties`.

-To compile using maven:
+To compile using maven, first execute:

-First execute 'mvn clean' and  then 'mvn install'
+    mvn clean
+    mvn compile

-We recommend to remove all package-info.java files from the project to repair (You can use command: find . -name "package-info.java" -type f -delete).
+We recommend to remove all package-info.java files from the project to repair (You can use command: `find . -name "package-info.java" -type f -delete`).

 We provide an implementation of GenProg repair algorithm called jGenProg.The class to run it is: